-Note the variable foreign is either 0 or 1 so !foreign means "not foreign" i.e. foreign==0.
-Sometimes a scatter plot has so many datapoints that you end up with a graph that's not very illuminating.
-Let's switch to the nlsw88 data set to see this: sysuse nlsw88, clear scatter wage tenure (note this is the same as twoway (scatter wage tenure))
+Sometimes a scatter plot has so many datapoints that you end up with a graph that is not very illuminating.
+Let's switch to the nlsw88 data set to see this: sysuse nlsw88, clear scatter wage tenure (note this is the same as twoway (scatter wage tenure) )

 Not terribly clear is it?
 There is a handy Stata download called binscatter.
-It groups the x-axis variable into equal-sized bins, computes the mean of the x-axis and y-axis variables within each bin, then creates a scatterplot of these data points.

-binscatter wage tenure
+It groups the x-axis variable into equal-sized bins, computes the mean of the x-axis and y-axis variables within each bin, then creates a scatterplot of these data points. binscatter wage tenure